-Switzerland’s most famous run is also just around the corner: it’s only a short train ride to reach the descent from Preda to Bergün.
+Switzerland’s most famous run is also just around the corner.
+It’s only a short train ride to reach the descent from Preda to Bergün.
 This leads along the Rhaetian Railway’s Albula line, which in summer 2008 was listed as a UNESCO World Heritage Site.

-Seenweg St. Moritz – Maloja
+Seenweg St. Moritz to Maloja

-Philosopher’s trail Muottas Muragl
+Philosopher’s Trail Muottas Muragl

 Muottas Muragl Toboggan Run

 There are several toboggan runs to discover in the region, and if you have never jumped in a toboggan before, you will find it is just as much fun as it looks.
 This run is the fastest in the region, and offers 20 curves and a hair-raising 705m vertical drop as it travels through pine larch forests – fantastic for thrill-seekers, and one run won't be enough!
 It is easily accessible via funicular railway, and the panoramic views of the Upper Engadin are well worth the trip too.